 There are so many ways to get your vitamins.
 People with a variety of preferences and abilities can find what works for them and fill nutrient gaps to meet their metabolic needs.
 Try Nature Made’s new Adult Gummies, Full Strength MINIs, Sublinguals and VitaMelts and learn what works best for you.

-Multivitamins are an easy, convenient way to help ensure that your body gets all of the nutritional support it needs every day.
+Multivitamins are an easy, convenient way to help your body get the nutritional support it needs every day.
 But how to choose?
-With so many choices out there, the Wellness Advisor asked our Wellness Expert, Lynn Laboranti, MS RD, to help us sort through he differences and make the right choice about which multivitamin you should be taking.
+With so many choices out there, we asked our Wellness Expert, Lynn Laboranti, M.S., R.D., to help us sort through the differences and make the right choice about which multivitamin you should be taking.

 Timing Your Vitamins